Victoria Stadium (Northwich): Stands

 The main Victoria Stand had a seating capacity of 1,180 supporters.
 It housed the club offices, shop, changing rooms for players and match officials, kit room, medical facilities, treatment room, fitness centre, staff and public toilets.
-Rare for a non-league ground, there was several executive boxes situated above the outdoor seats.
+Rare for a non-league ground, there were several executive boxes situated above the outdoor seats.
 The stand was also home to a bar and two restaurants.
 The green and yellow seating on this stand spelt out 'NVFC', the acronym for the club.

 The terraced Dane Bank Stand had a capacity of 2,988 spectators, and was moved from the club's original Drill Field ground in Northwich Town Centre following the stadium's demolition.
 Following the closure of the Victoria Stadium, the Dane Bank Stand was once again moved.
 The steel-work was re-fabricated and is now the "Saint Mary's Road End" terrace at FC United of Manchester's Broadhurst Park ground.

 Both of the goal-ends were open, and could accommodate 434 spectators each.